An Alternative Trajectory for Generative AI: AI agents based on DSS societies

 The front-end/back-end routing described above is the simplest task-oriented collaboration pattern: The orchestrator SLM decomposes a high-level objective into sub-tasks and dispatches them to specialist DSS back-ends, each processing upstream artifacts (intermediate code, data structures, evaluation results) and producing downstream outputs~\citep{agents_multiagent_collab}.
 When a problem requires reconciling conflicting domain perspectives, DSS societies can also use consensus-oriented debate: Specialist SLMs with different domain grounding debate a solution and each must justify its reasoning against its own verifiable symbolic abstraction, which reduces hallucination and bias.
 The RECONCILE~\citep{agents_reconcile} and MAD~\citep{agents_mad_debate} frameworks show measurable improvements in decision quality through such structured argumentation.

-\paragraph{Communication protocols.} For DSS societies to scale, the modules need standardized interfaces.
-Several protocols have been proposed~\citep{agents_protocol_survey}: MCP for centralized tool integration, ANP for decentralized cross-platform agent networks, A2A for web-native agent-to-agent communication, and IoA for task-based team coordination.
+\paragraph{Communication protocols} For DSS societies to scale, the modules need standardized interfaces~\citep{agents_protocol_survey}: MCP for centralized tool integration, ANP for decentralized cross-platform agent networks, A2A for web-native agent-to-agent communication, and IoA for task-based team coordination.
 Because individual DSS SLMs are small enough to run on edge devices (Section~\ref{sec:energy}), these decentralized protocols also enable societies where some back-ends run on-device rather than in the cloud, distributing thermal load and reducing dependence on centralized data centers.